-- Provided with ongoing training and resourcing to support the child or young person in your care to feel safe and develop a sense of security as well as caring for yourself. - Provided with support, resources and assistance to ensure the child or young person's health, wellbeing and educational needs are met. - Provided with support and assistance to ensure any ongoing trauma or disabilities are addressed. - Provided with training and support on ways to encourage positive behaviour in children and young people, including appropriate actions to respond to challenging behaviours. - Supported and trained to implement cultural support plans for Aboriginal and Torres Strait Islander and culturally and linguistically diverse children and young people in your care.
+- Entitled to access the services of government funded agencies such as My Forever Family NSW or AbSec NSW Peak Aboriginal Corporation, that provide support, training and resources to all NSW carers. - Provided with ongoing training and resources to support the child in your care to feel safe and develop a sense of security as well as caring for yourself. - Provided with support, resources and assistance to ensure the child's health, wellbeing and educational needs are met. - Provided with support and assistance to help address trauma-related issues for a child in your care. - Provided with support and assistance for a child with a disability and disability related issues. - Provided with training and support on ways to encourage positive behaviour in children in out-of-home care, including appropriate actions to respond to challenging behaviours. - Supported and trained to implement cultural support plans for Aboriginal and Torres Strait Islander and culturally and linguistically diverse children in your care. - Provided with access to support services if a reportable conduct investigation occurs.